AdityaBahl/Netflix-Clone/readme.md

 ## Conclusion

 I learned many new techniques and enjoyed the process.
 There were a lot of problems, but removing errors is what we must learn.
-The project may not give accurate results in some cases as mentioned above, and there are quite a few correct solutions too, I will explore this domain further.
+I will explore this domain further.

 ### MIT Licence